francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 When a container runs, it uses the various layers from an image for its filesystem.
 Each container also gets its own "scratch space" to create/update/remove files.
 Any changes won’t be seen in another container, _even if_ they are using the same image.
 Moreover, those changes are lost when the container is removed.

 Volumes provide the ability to connect specific filesystem paths of the container back to the host machine.
 If a directory in the container is mounted, changes in that directory are also seen on the host machine.
-If we mount that same directory across container restarts, we’d see the same files.
+If you mount that same directory across container restarts, you’d see the same files.

 By default, the todo app stores its data in a SQLite Database at `/etc/todos/todo.db` in the container’s filesystem.
 If you’re not familiar with SQLite, no worries!
 It’s simply a relational database in which all of the data is stored in a single file.
 While this isn’t the best for large-scale applications, it works for small demos.
-We’ll talk about switching this to a different database engine later.
+You’ll talk about switching this to a different database engine later.

-With the database being a single file, if we can persist that file on the host and make it available to the next container, it should be able to pick up where the last one left off.
-By creating a volume and attaching (often called "mounting") it to the directory the data is stored in, we can persist the data.
+With the database being a single file, if you can persist that file on the host and make it available to the next container, it should be able to pick up where the last one left off.
+By creating a volume and attaching (often called "mounting") it to the directory the data is stored in, you can persist the data.
 As our container writes to the `todo.db` file, it will be persisted to the host in the volume.

-As mentioned, we are going to use a named volume.
+As mentioned, you are going to use a named volume.
 Think of a named volume as simply a bucket of data.
 Docker maintains the physical location on the disk and you only need to remember the name of the volume.
 Every time you use the volume, Docker will make sure the correct data is provided.

 1. Create a volume by using the docker volume create command.